matthewleach/enki/HTML/web-introduction/html-css-code.md

 ---
 ## Quiz

-Can you identify HTML from CSS code?
+Can you identify HTML and CSS code?

 `<p>I'm a style.</p>`  is ??? code.
 `p {font-size: 16px;}` is ??? code.